confluence/python-textbok/python_notes/Python_Basics.rst

     # this is outside the block!
     print("Print this no matter what.")

-In many languages you need to use a special character to mark the end of each instruction -- usually a semicolon.
+In many languages we need to use a special character to mark the end of each instruction -- usually a semicolon.
 Python uses ends of lines to determine where instructions end (except in some special cases when the last symbol on the line lets Python know that the instruction will span multiple lines).
-You may optionally use semicolons -- this is something you might want to do if you want to put more than one instruction on a line (but that is usually bad style)::
+We may optionally use semicolons -- this is something we might want to do if we want to put more than one instruction on a line (but that is usually bad style)::

     # These all individual instructions -- no semicolons required!